new-guy/screeps-os/README.md

 - Probably need to set process default priority by some sort of dictionary rather than depending on the process to be honest - this will allow us to update priorities without recreating the process tree.
 - Test out that CPU conservation works
 - Whitelisting for enemy buildings
+- Building plans should be an object like roadmaps

 ### Notes on what to build